secretlycarl/epub_filter_tool/README.md

 # epub_filter_tool
 a tool to find genres associated with epubs by searching goodreads, with a simple GUI to sort them once processed

 This code is currently a WIP.
-It works, but with some limitations/inefficiencies.

 No provided requirements.txt yet, will include when the script is improved.